Filip-Rak/Parallel-Programming/README.md

 # Parallel and Distributed Programming

 ## Overview
-This repository contains solutions to lab exercises for the **Parallel and Distributed Programming** course during the fifth semester at **AGH University of Krakow**.The exercises cover various parallel programming techniques and paradigms using C and Java.
-Each lab focuses on a specific topics.
+This repository contains solutions to lab exercises for the **Parallel and Distributed Programming** course during the fifth semester at **AGH University of Krakow**.
+The exercises cover various parallel programming techniques and paradigms using C and Java.
+Each lab focuses on a specific topic.

 ![Image](media/eye-catch.png)